 HAPS exercise programs provides individuals with Parkinson's disease and related disorders with over 40 weekly water or land exercise, speech and music therapy sessions, under the supervision of licensed, physical, occupational, speech and neurological music therapists.
 We also offer yoga, tai chi, dance, singing, tango and non-contact boxing classes in 32 different Houston locations.

-Due to an overwhelming response to a Summer Lecture Series presentation on yoga in 2012, HAPS added its own yoga class in the Houston area.
 There are many benefits of practicing yoga in relation to Parkinson's disease, including possible improved respiratory functions, posture, muscle mobility, cognitive functions, mood and balance and movement.
-HAPS yoga classes focus on utilizing breathing techniques with controlled movements to help manage the symptoms of Parkinson's.
+Since 2012, HAPS has offered yoga classes which focus on utilizing breathing techniques with controlled movements to help manage the symptoms of Parkinson's.

 Communication is a critical part of everyday life.
 Studies show 50-89% of people diagnosed with Parkinson's experience speech and voice disorders as a result of the disease.
 HAPS speech classes offer a group setting which provides a supportive environment within which to practice and carry over communication skills.

 Inspired by the research done at Washington University School of Medicine, which focused on the benefits of tango for individuals with Parkinson's disease, HAPS conducted its own pilot project with a weekly tango class in Fall 2008.
-The project was so successful that HAPS decided to bring back the tango class as an ongoing HAPS program.
+The project was so successful that HAPS continued the tango class as an ongoing HAPS program.